-Location is also a huge factor to the rate of either appreciation or depreciation.
+Location is also a huge factor in the rate of either appreciation or depreciation.
 Stronger locations in town have a tendency to be a bit more elastic- they are the first neighborhoods to see a drop in inventory with any influx of buyers to the market.
 That’s a good thing.
 Recall the principles of supply and demand.
 I would argue that a strong location is going to depreciate less -because IF in a weakened marketplace, the first condos to remain unsold are in the weaker locations.
 (The flip side is that you might be able to strike a significantly improved deal, should you be looking away from an “A” location.)

 I am just brushing the surface here, but know that not all condos in town will appreciate or depreciate at the same rate.
 Or sell within the same given timeframe.
-The best tools you have to insure your value remains intact is twofold:
+The best tools you have to ensure your value remains intact is twofold:

 1) Buy it at the right price in the first place and/or

 2) Keep your unit looking like it just jumped off the pages of Town and Country Magazine.